The Essential Guide To Nutrition For Fitness Training

 How Do You Calculate the Amount of Nutrition You Need for Fitness Training?

 You need to calculate the amount of nutrition you need based on your body weight and activity level.
 Calculating your daily calorie intake is the first step to a diet to help you achieve your fitness goals.
-There are two main ways of calculating your total daily energy expenditure (TDEE), or how many calories you need each day to maintain your current weight.
+There are two main ways of calculating your total daily energy expenditure (TDEE), or how many calories you need daily to maintain your current weight.
 The most accurate method uses the Harris-Benedict formula, which considers age, sex, height, and weight.

 The second method is simpler and involves multiplying your body weight by 15 for women and 16 for men.
 This formula is less accurate than the Harris-Benedict, but it’s easier to remember and use daily.